Skip to main content

 • Capacity: Strengthen the agency’s infrastructure to better serve clients and the community.

 As an organization serving in the name of Harriet Tubman, Tubman has long recognized that our work to end violence must also include a focus on equity, intersectionality, and ending the systemic racism that harms and devalues Black, Indigenous, and People of Color (BIPOC).
 This work also requires that we look internally, at Tubman as a nonprofit organization and employer.
 We commit to being a place that is equitable and welcoming for all by uprooting the white supremacy inherent in many traditional workplace policies and the white saviorism that is prevalent in the nonprofit sector in which we operate.
-To that end, we have developed a Racial Equity Plan to publicly commit to how we will strive towards an anti-racist culture.
+We are committed to striving towards an anti-racist culture.

 MENU CLOSE